KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 Engine Support:
 Realism Overhaul requires the selection of an Engine pack.
 The two suggested packs (pick one) are either SFJackBauer's RealEngines pack (which gives engines the stats of real-world engines that look similar, like NovaPunch K2-X -> J-2) and my Reaching for the Stars pack, which gives engines "realistic" stats informed by real-world engines without being clones.
-SFJackBauer's RealEngines pack can be downloaded from http://forum.kerbalspaceprogram.com/threads/59207-0-22-Realism-Overhaul-ROv2-Modlist-for-RSS?p=825469&viewfull=1#post825469
+SFJackBauer's RealEngines pack can be downloaded from http://forum.kerbalspaceprogram.com/threads/59207-0-22-Realism-Overhaul-ROv2-Modlist-for-RSS?p=825469&viewfull=1#post825469 (note that it requires KM_Gimbal for gimbals to work.)
-My RftS Pack can be downloaded from the fourth post here: http://forum.kerbalspaceprogram.com/threads/57833
+My RftS Pack can be downloaded from the fourth post here: http://forum.kerbalspaceprogram.com/threads/57833 (note that it requires ExsurgentEngineering for gimbals to work.
+Available at the link.)

 Changes:
 *New size system: 0.5m, 1m, 2m, 3m, etc.